EberlyODL/phys010sjv11/everything_is_a_particle_wave.md

 **1. Electrons**

 The electron is a particle with mass, energy and momentum.
 There is a wave associated with the electron.
-We have no name for it, so we call the "wavefunction of the electrons".
+We have no name for it, so we call it the "wavefunction of the electrons".
 The amplitude squared of that wave tells us the probability of finding the electrons in a region of space.

 The relation between the wave and the particle is the de Broglie relation which tell us that the wavelength of the wave $\lambda$ is inversely proportional to the momentum of the particle.

 $\lambda = h/p$

 with _h_ being Planck's constant.
-Because we do not know what is the speed of the wavefunction of the electrons, we cannot use the standard $v=\lambda f$ to find the frequency of the wave.

 **2. Photons**